-Many organizations are calling for a global ban of Johnson & Johnson baby powder.
-In May 2020, the company announced it would stop selling its talc product in the United States and Canada.
-However, sales continue in other areas of the world.
-The talc powder has previously tested positive for the carcinogen asbestos.
+More than one hundred organizations are calling for a global ban of Johnson & Johnson’s talc-based baby powder.
+In May 2020, the company announced it would stop selling its talcum powder product in the United States and Canada.
+However, the company continues to sell the baby powder in other parts of the world.
+The company’s talcum powder has previously tested positive for the carcinogen asbestos.

-More than 170 organizations came together to remove Johnson & Johnson baby powder everywhere.
-These organizations came from 51 different countries, representing the following fields:
+More than 170 organizations came together calling for Johnson & Johnson to remove its talc-based baby powder from stores globally.
+These organizations are based in 51 different countries, representing the following fields:

 - Environmental health and justice